Liover Peguero Preview, Player Props: Pirates vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Twins pitching staff ranks first in MLB.
+- The pitching staff for the Twins has a collective 9.7 K/9 to pace MLB.

-- The Twins' 3.91 team ERA ranks eighth across all league pitching staffs.
+- The Twins have a 3.89 team ERA that ranks eighth among all league pitching staffs.

-- In his most recent appearance on Saturday against the Philadelphia Phillies, the right-hander went six scoreless innings while surrendering four hits.
+- The righty last appeared on Sunday against the Philadelphia Phillies, when he tossed six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.